frankyeh/Practicum/mpipeline.md

 | **Noise** | Low signal-to-noise ratio (SNR) in DWI | Advanced models (e.g., multi-tensor) are sensitive to noise; DTI and GQI/QSDR are more robust | Apply denoising or image smoothing techniques |
 | **B1 inhomogeneity** | Uneven RF coil sensitivity across the field of view | Bias in metrics sensitive to spin density (e.g., S0, QA); diffusion tensor metrics are unaffected | Apply bias field correction |
 | **Gibbs ringing** | Band-limited k-space sampling | Ringing artifacts at sharp intensity transitions; usually not visible in low-SNR DWI | Use sub-voxel smoothing or total variation filtering |

-Hands-on

-  - Download [OpenNeuro ds002087](https://openneuro.org/datasets/ds002087): datasets with and without deliberate head movements for detection and imputation of dropout in diffusion MRI
-  - Convert NIFTI to SRC files

 ---